 The bottom line

 Narcissistic and immature managers may simply look at the company’s accounts and analyse the entire company through its financial reports.
 In my opinion, that will only lead to failure.
 When the results are not there, we need to know why they are not there, not just simply point fingers and make simplistic assumptions.
 Sometimes the company has lots of unnecessary costs because a bad manager failed to address the problem, most certainly, that manager is the reason for the problem.
-Looking at the balance sheet is crucial, but before looking into the balance sheet one must understand that it is a refection of the company culture, and that culture won’t be quantified in the reports, or at least not directly.
-A bullied employee who has to take a sick day because they are suffering from extreme stress or depression, will affect the company as they’re still paid and don’t work.
+Looking at the balance sheet is crucial, but before looking into the balance sheet one must understand that it is a reflection of the company culture and that culture won’t be quantified in the reports, or at least not directly.
+A bullied employee who has to take a sick day because they are suffering from extreme stress or depression will affect the company as they’re still paid and don’t work.
 But it does not appear in the balance sheet the reason for that absence, nor the personal costs it had on that particular employee.